andreafresa/andreafresa/README.md

 ### Hi there 👋
 I'm Andrea, a PhD student passionate about basketball, cinema and much more :)

-- 🌱 I’m currently learning Edge Computing, Machine Learning , IoT
+- 🌱 My research interest is design of algorithms for edge computing.

-- 📫 How to reach me:
+- 📫 Contacts:
 Personal: andreafresa8@gmail.com
 Office: andrea.fresa@imdea.org